Back to blog

 Cypriot Pounds

 Now, you may be less familiar with the news that the Cypriot pounds will no longer be accepted after 31st December 2017.
-If you have holidayed abroad to the beautiful country of Cyrpus in the last 9 years, you may be aware that the Cypriot Pound was swapped for the Euro in 2008.
-Now, if you happen to find a few of these lying around in old suitcase, under the sofa or in the ‘junk’ drawer then please don’t forget to contact us before December 31st!
+If you have holidayed abroad in the beautiful country of Cyprus in the last 9 years, you may be aware that the Cypriot Pound was swapped for the Euro in 2008.
+Now, if you happen to find a few of these lying around in an old suitcase, under the sofa or in the ‘junk’ drawer, then please don’t forget to contact us before December 31st!

 Cypriot-1-Pound-Banknote-Front-Issued-1997